swaxi/SGTool/README.md

 ![SGTools image](dialog.png)

-# changelog=0.3.02
+# changelog=0.3.03
+      * Don't add mean back for THG calcs
-      * Replace raster copy code so it works for negative delta z on linux/macos
+      * Replace raster copy code so it works for negative and positive delta z on linux/macos
       * Add networkx, shapely and geopandas  as requirement so linux is happy 0.3.01
       * Fix median removal and resoration for FFT filters